wttech/bobcat/CONTRIBUTING.md

 To build and test your code against existing suites, simply run `mvn clean test` from the project root.

 >Unfortunately, due to the license, we cannot expose our AEM test suites, so if you would like to introduce a change related to that part of the framework, reach out to us and we will discuss a proper approach.

+### Documentation

+Every feature should be covered in Bobcat's documentation.
+If you have modified an existing code, please adjust the documentation accordingly.

+In addition to the above, please make sure all classes and public methods have Javadocs.